-Following the PCT, I made my first trip to Japan where I continued to regularly post in the blog.
+Following the PCT, I made my first trip to Japan where I continued to regularly update the blog.

 When I left Japan, I was getting a little worried about the clock on my 18 months of 0% APR.
 Month 12 was coming up, and even if I got the job (which I would not find out until April), I didn’t think I would be able to make enough to pay off my entire balance before month 18 rolled around.

 So I did the only logical thing I could think of – I opened another credit card that had an 18-month 0% introductory APR and a fee-free balance transfer.
-In case you're unsure what that means, it meant I could transfer my existing credit card balance to this new card (effectively paying off the first card), buying me another 18 months of interest-free payments.
+In case you’re unsure what that means, it meant I could transfer (without fee or penalty) my existing credit card balance to this new card (effectively paying off the first card), buying me another 18 months of interest-free payments.

 Yes, I know, again not the best decision, but I was sure that I would be able to find work in the next 18 months.
 Surely.